-Packers opener rather quiet for police
+Packers opener much quieter than 2015's for police

 Sunday's Green Bay Packers game at Lambeau Field was considerably quieter for police and firefighters than last year's home opener.